dandalpiaz/drive-music-player/README.md

 https://cloud.google.com/docs/authentication/api-keys#api_key_restrictions

 - Intro text
-    - How To Use section (pictures of folder ID)
-    - Will have to login each time (security) not storing access token
 - Is access_token stored anywhere (dev console)?
 - Combine JS ?
 - Restrict API key?
 Is it even needed?